PlaygroundSessions/php-code-exercise/README.md

 ## Instructions

-Solve all three problems with this codebase.
+Solve all problems with this codebase.

-- Create a separate data structure for the response.
+- Create a new data structure for the response.
-- Codify the business rules.
+- Codify the following business rules.
-  - A lesson is considered complete if each segment has at least one practice record with a score of 80% or more.
+  - A lesson is complete if each segment has at least one practice record with a score of 80% or more.
   - Difficulty categories ("Rookie", "Intermediate", "Advanced") are associated with difficulty numbers [1,2,3], [4,5,6], [7,8,9], respectively.
-- Ensure the response time is under 500ms for the given dataset.
+- Ensure the response time for user id 1 is under 250ms for the given dataset.
   Right now the response time is about 2 seconds.

-Code should be clean.
-Code you write should follow the Single Responsibility Principle (SRP).
-Code should be written in self-contained parts, each having one responsibility.
+Code should be cleanly written in self-contained parts, each having one responsibility, according to the Single Responsibility Principle (SRP).
-For example, application logic (eg. extracting query parameters from a URL) should be separate from business logic (eg. determining if a required query parameter was supplied).
+For example, application logic (eg. extracting query parameters from a URL) should be separate from business logic (eg. determining whether a lesson is complete).

 You have full reign over the codebase.
 You can add or remove any packages you like.
-For example, you could use a different ORM, or even a different framework, if you think that would be quicker for you.

 Everything is fair game.

 We are testing your ability to organize code cleanly, with SRP, not your knowledge of the Laravel/Lumen frameworks.